"crumbs of lost material add up to a feast of waste at the end of

 whatever you call it it's a new American game.
 Matrons in Mercedes,

-immigrants, rednecks, housewives looking over their shoulders,
+immigrants, Good Ol Boys, housewives looking over their shoulders,

 everybody is doing it.
 Not only money, but resources are saved and